eclipse-che/che-docs/src/main/_docs/artik-ide-plugin/artik-start-windows.md

 **Mac and Linux** users [Getting Started]({{base}}{{site.links["artik-start-mac"]}}).

 # How to Get Help
-**Support:** If the unthinkable happens, or you have a question, you can post [issues on our GitHub page](https://github.com/eclipse/che/issues).
-Please follow the [guidelines on issue reporting](https://github.com/eclipse/che/blob/master/CONTRIBUTING.md).
+**Support:** If the unthinkable happens, or you have a question, you can post [issues on our GitHub page](https://github.com/codenvy/artik-ide/issues/).

-**Documentation:** We put a lot of effort into our docs.
-Please add suggestions on areas for improvement.

 # 0. Pre-Reqs

-Before installing the ARTIK IDE you will need:
+Before installing the ARTIK IDE:

 - **Windows 10**
   1. Install [Docker for Windows](https://docs.docker.com/engine/installation/windows/) - ARTIK IDE requires Docker 1.8+.